D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Choosing a Static Site Generator

 With this in mind, I set out on finding a new static site generator.
 The two main alternatives to Jekyll that I looked at were Pelican and Hugo.
-While Pelican certainly appealed to me, being a Pythonista and all, I ultimately decided to opt for Hugo.
+While Pelican certainly appealed to me, being a Pythonista and all, I ultimately decided to opt for Hugo, due to the fact that didn't require any setup or configuration (other than downloading and installing a binary), it's extensive selection of themes, as well as its incredibly fast, and auto-reloading, development server.

 ## Building the Website

 With a choice of a new static site generator made, I set out to redevelop my website.
 Ultimately, I do not consider myself a front-end web developer, or any kind of expert on CSS.
 Therefore, rather than code the entire website from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).
-Eventually, I settled on a them called Notepadium
+Eventually, I settled on a theme called Notepadium.

 ## Hosting